Jet Ski Ride From Hawkesbury to Ottawa…

 Related: Eastern Ontario Ride Planner

 The Best Lower Ottawa River Sea Doo ride?
 If you’re wondering about an outstanding Sea Doo weekend getaway, look no farther than this self-guided adventure on the Lower Ottawa River.
-It’s good for experts or beginners – and me on my Sea Doo GTX 155!
+It’s good for jet ski experts or PWC beginners – and me on my Sea Doo GTX 155!
 The mighty Ottawa flows through the picturesque Francophone region of Ontario called Prescott-Russell.
-This is a rural area east of Ottawa that’s both charming and scenic for recreational boaters.
+This is a rural area east of Ottawa that’s both charming and scenic for recreational boaters and PWC adventures.

 There are many good public launches along the Lower Ottawa (see how to launch safely).
 But if you want two good days of riding on your Sea Doo, jet ski or waverunner personal watercraft, a good midway launch site between Ottawa and Montreal is the public marina at Lefaivre.
 This has free launch and parking, plus gas.
 Another good alternative for Sea Doo tours and recreational boating is the public launch at Confederation Park, in Hawkesbury.